lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

 Run the simulation using LAMMPS.
 From the ``Charts`` window, the temperature evolution can be observed, showing that it closely follows the desired annealing procedure.
-The evolution of the box dimensions over time confirms that the box deformed during the last stage of the simulation.
+The evolution of the box dimensions over time confirms that the box is deforming during the last stage of the simulation.
 After the simulation completes, the final LAMMPS topology file called **generate.data** will be located next to **generate.lmp**.